dottxt-ai/demos/its-a-smol-world/README.md

 - Order a ride
 - Get the weather

+To add a new function you can edit `functions.json` and follow the pattern you'll find in the examples.

 ## Good Test Examples:

-"I'd like to order 2 coffees from starbucks"
+"I'd like to order two coffees from starbucks"

 "I need a ride to SEATAC terminal A"

 "What's the weather in san francisco today?"

 "Text Remi and tell him the project is looking good"

+## Customizing

+The `constants.py` file allows you to customize the model, device, and torch tensor type.
+This demo was created on a Mac so the default device is `mps`.
+You can swap this out for `cuda` if you'd like.